 It is in the natural configuration of humans to get attracted to more than one person.
 But this does not permit you to cheat on your partner.
 Even if you are bored in the relationship, resolve it up or else walk out of it.
 But you should not cheat on your partner simply because she/ he is not fun to be with or you do not enjoy his or her company any longer.
 To develop trust in a relationship, make sure you tell your partner plainly that you are not happy with the way things are amongst the two of you, and need to sort it out, or else, walk out of the relationship.

 Take ownership of your behaviour, action, and inaction.
 Never try to pass the blame to a situation or someone else.
 Be true with yourself and to your partner as to why you made your decisions.

-Counsellor Shivani Misri Sadhoo is experienced and certified ccounselling psychologist with specialization in the area of Personal Crisis interventions like coping-up with Relationship Issues, Marriage Counselling, Separation & Divorce, Child and Adolescent issues, Depression, Stress, Domestic and Sexual Abuse, Loss & Grief, Suicidal feelings.
-Counsellor Shivani is currently working with India ‘s top hospital groups like Fortis Hospital, IBS (Indian Brain & Spine) Hospital and with Express Clinics.
+Counsellor Shivani Misri Sadhoo is an experienced and certified Couples Therapist with specialization in the area of Personal Crisis interventions like coping-up with Relationship Issues, Marriage Counselling, Separation and divorce, Child and Adolescent issues, Depression, Stress, Domestic, Loss & Grief.
+Counsellor Shivani is currently working with India’s top hospital groups like Fortis Hospital, IBS (Indian Brain & Spine) Hospital and with Express Clinics.

 If you think smiling is just a social courtesy, way to greet a person, and then think again.
 Research has found that human smile holds an unlimited potential to improve the person’s social, psychological and physical well-being.
 Today Counsellor Shivani Misri Sadhoo shares various reasons why it’s important to smile more often as you can.